"Philippines, Province of China" banners: Others

 There were mixed response regarding the banners in social media from both supporters and critics of the Philippine government.
 Supporters alleged that the banners were an attack on the government.
 There was speculation that the banners was a satirical response to the Duterte administration's policy in dealing with China.

 Edwin Lacierda, presidential spokesperson of Rodrigo Duterte's predecessor Benigno Aquino III, while hailing the previous administration's efforts in the Philippines v.
 China case, expressed disbelief regarding the banners.

 Florin Hilbay, former Solicitor General who played a key role in the Philippines v.
 China arbitration case, called the banners a creative form of protest and says that these were reflective on how the Philippine government's policy towards China drastically changed in just two years while urging the government to assert the country's sovereignty against what he calls China's militarization of the South China Sea.

 In Cambodia

-In February 2021 on occasion of the Lunar New Year, a modified picture of a banner was spread on Facebook with the text changed to read "Welcome to the Cambodia – Province of China".
-This was fact checked by Fact Crescendo cross referencing the images of the original banner in Metro Manila as originally reported by Deutsche Welle and The Philippine Star in 2018.
+In February 2021, during the Lunar New Year, a modified image of a banner spread on Facebook with its text altered to read "Welcome to the[sic] Cambodia – Province of China".
+Fact Crescendo debunked the claim by cross-referencing images of the original banner in Metro Manila, as reported by Deutsche Welle and The Philippine Star in 2018.